Windows gets a new terminal – TechCrunch

 Windows 10 is getting a new terminal for command-line users, Microsoft announced at its Build developer conference today.

-The new terminal will feature faster, GPU-accelerated text rending and “emoji-rich” fonts, because everything these days needs to support emojis and those will sure help lighten up the command-line user experience.
-More importantly, though, the Windows Terminal will also support shortcuts, tabs, tear-away windows, and theming, as well as extensions.
-It will also natively support Unicode and East Asian fonts.
+The new terminal will feature faster GPU-accelerated text rending and “emoji-rich” fonts, because everything these days needs to support emojis, and those will sure help lighten up the command-line user experience.
+More importantly, though, the Windows Terminal will also support shortcuts, tabs, tear-away windows and theming, as well as extensions.
+It also will natively support Unicode and East Asian fonts.

 The idea here, Microsoft says, is to “elevate the command-line user experience on Windows.”